MrBlenny/dynamo-s3-document-client/README.md

 ## Status

 This lib wraps the basic `AWS.DynamoDB.DocumentClient` methods by adding calls to `S3` as needed.
 Only some of these methods are currently implemented...
+Update is next on the list.

 - [x] delete
 - [x] get